dokku/tutorials/docs/index.md

   [Automating Dokku Application Setup with Ansible]: automation/automating-dokku-setup.md

+## [Run on an External Volume]

+In order to leverage cloud-provider facilities like _attachable volumes_, (_a.k.a. block storage_)
+the following is an easy tutorial to achieve Dokku runs on them.

+  [:octicons-arrow-right-24: Continue reading][Run on an External Volume]

+  [Run on an External Volume]: other/run-on-external-volume.md

 ## [Deploying Gogs to Dokku]

 Hot off the release of Dokku 0.6.3, here is a sweet tutorial made possible by the new port handling feature of Dokku.